janchorowski/JEM/README.md

-# JEM (Joint Energy Models) for Semi-Supervised Classification
+# JEM (Joint Energy-Based Models) for Semi-Supervised Classification

 Code for the paper Joint Energy-Based Models for Semi-Supervised Classification.